 The Bad Idea Bears were characters invented for the Avenue Q puppet theatre troupe, and their day job is to come on stage and counsel the other characters to do really dumbass things, then pout and whine when they don’t get their way.
-They encourage others to drink heavily, and have unprotected sex.
+They encourage others to drink heavily, call in sick to work to get days off, eat crap, and have unprotected sex.
 To one depressed fellow puppet they exclaim “You should HANG yourself!”, and when the guy demurs they cry a little, and exit crestfallen, one of them saying sadly over his shoulder “well, we’ll just leave you this rope in case you change your mind”.

 Few in the audience are aware that these same bears, who are not at all the mere puppets they pretend to be, have been guiding Trump’s foreign policy since the 2016 election, and likely longer.
 The Avenue Q gig is just a cover.
 I suppose I don’t know this for sure, and it’s true they’ve never been photographed near the White House, but it just has to be them.
 I used to suspect Bolton, but then I remembered that some very, very bad ideas pre-dated his arrival, and that got me thinking.
 The pattern of decision making, I submit, is unmistakeable.
 It must be the Bears.
 They must come and go from the Situation Room through those underground tunnels that nobody admits are there, but everybody knows about.
 They probably lay low until the Joint Chiefs get exasperated and go back to the Pentagon.